JeffreyPanotes/post-install-config/README.md

 <p>
 After Installation of OS Ticket we will also need to configure departments.This will be for Ticket visability.
 Help desk vs SYSAdmin , VS Networking.
 We will go to Departments and add new.
 Now in Add new Department under parent select Top-Level- Department and next name this Sysadmins and leave all settings the same.
-Scroll down and create dept.
+Scroll down and create dept.And now we have added SysAdmins to the list of Departments.